simonneutert/pizza-dough-calculator/README.md

 3. The last step is very important, the dough has to be at room temperature before shaping it into pizzas so make sure to wait for 2 to 4 hours and then go go gooo!

 Yesss!
-You’ve made your own pizza dough.
+You've made your own pizza dough.

 Hold up.
 Wait a minute… What has just happened?
 What is proofing/fermenting and why does this make next-level pizzas?